 It sounds odd, but you have to be absolutely sure you love your domain name.
 Once it’s set, you have it for years to come.
 If you decide later to rename it, then you will lose time, money, branding, and rankings.
-We do not recommend changing your domain once your blog has been live for any considerable amount of time.
+We do not recommend changing your domain once your blog has been alive for a considerable amount of time.

 Before you register your desired domain name, it’s always a good idea to check social networks for the same name.
 To keep your site name constant and to build your brand, you want a name that is readily available.
 For example: check facebook.com/yourdomain, twitter.com/yourdomain – and secure them as well.
 KnowEm is a great tool to use to see if certain names are already branded on social platforms.

 There are several tools you can use to check for an available domain name.
-Tools like PCNames and Instant Domain Search will allow you to check your domain name’s availability with most of the common and some of the new top-level domains.
-You can also try Domain Name Generation tools such as Impossibility, which comes really handy to find domains are available.
-You can also go directly to sites that allow you to register domains such as GoDaddy and Namecheap.
+A tool like the one we suggest below will allow you to check your domain name’s availability with most of the common and some of the new top-level domains.

 If your desired domain is available, you can proceed to purchase it.
 If not, don’t panic!
 You have a couple of options and we will describe them below in the Premium Domains section.